brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 tried a lot of different tools for improving my workflow during that time.
 For the sake of others about to start a PhD or currently working towards one, I've decided to document what I've found works.
 I can summarise it in two words -- *build automation*.
-You want to be able to build all of your intellectual outputs with a single call on the command line.
+Ideally you want to be able to build all of your intellectual outputs with a single call on the command line.
 Do this and you'll have an unambiguous record of the steps you took to produce your results while solving all nature of other problems along the way, which is what this post is largely about.

-The first thing you should do upon starting a PhD is this:
+I'd suggest starting your PhD like this:

 ```bash
 cd ~